evereverland/2019/everlandings/README.md

-# Places Read Me
+# EverLandings Read Me

-Your afterlife sampler
+Your afterlife sampler.
+A selection of web presences that may last until the end of time.

+***

 The "here and now" for your "there and then"